Sea Salt + Date Quinoa Breakfast Cookies

 Author - Alyssa Rimmer

-I just arrived back from a week long trip to Prince Edward Island and while I'm certainly feeling refreshed and relaxed, the mountainous to-do list, my disorganized apartment, my empty fridge and getting my butt back in gear for workouts, already is making vacation seem like ages away.
+I just arrived back from a week-long trip to Prince Edward Island and while I'm certainly feeling refreshed and relaxed, the mountainous to-do list, my disorganized apartment, my empty fridge and getting my butt back in gear for workouts, already is making the vacation seem like ages away.

 It's funny how that happens, right?
 When you're away you are able to forget about life for a while, but as soon as you get back home, it just picks back up right where we left off.
 And you're really just left with great memories, some peace of mind, and a little bit of a tan if we're lucky.

 So now, it's time to introduce you to this month's cookie flavor: Sea Salt + Date Quinoa Breakfast Cookies!

 Initially the idea for these was more of a salted caramel flavor, but after testing them a few times, I decided the flavor was less caramel-y and more of just a subtle sweetness with chewy date pieces.
 So they're sea salt + date quinoa breakfast cookies and they are D-E-L-I-S-H!

 We've changed this version up just slightly by using a date puree to sweeten them instead of maple syrup.
 If you haven't ever made a date puree, you're in for a treat.
 It's kind of like a thick caramel, but a little bit less sweet, yet every bit as decadent.